-State Bank of India UK transfer of equity: q and a’s
+Top seven questions relating to State Bank of India UK transfer of equity

-Examples of questions in a conveyancer questionnaire concerning a State Bank of India UK Transfer of Equity
+Questions that your conveyancer may ask regarding your State Bank of India UK Transfer of Equity

-Important warnings to consider in conjunction with the above State Bank of India UK transfer of equity information :
+General Advice to read in further to the above State Bank of India UK transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the State Bank of India UK conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

-If you do not keep up the payments on your mortgage with State Bank of India UK your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with State Bank of India UK.

 Preparing the Transfer of Equity with a State Bank of India UK Mortgage